HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

     Your styling overrides should be visible when you start a new search.

-### Create a custom CSS theme module, extending the default CSS module
+### Creating a custom CSS theme module and extending the default CSS module

 1. Download the current stylings using the **Analyzer** tab.
 For more information, see [Getting the default theme modules](components.md#getting-the-default-theme-modules).